Porges/ways-to-play/src/games/beggar-my-neighbour/index.md

 ---

 <p class="lead">
-<span class="aka">Beggar My Neighbour</span>, also known as <span class="aka">Strip Jack Naked</span>,{%fn%}The first card game my grandfather ever taught me!{%endfn%} or <span class="aka">Beat Your Neighbour Out-Of-Doors</span>, is a simple luck-based card game for two or more players.
+<span class="aka">Beggar My Neighbour</span>, also known as <span class="aka">Strip Jack Naked</span>,{%fn%}The first card game my grandfather ever taught me!{%endfn%} or <span class="aka">Beat Your Neighbour Out-Of-Doors</span>, is a simple luck-based card game from England for two or more players.
 No decisions are required to be made during the course of play, so it is an ideal children’s game.
 </p>

 <!-- excerpt -->